 For the most-inclusive and most-popular Denali flightseeing tour, choose K2's Denali Grand Tour.
 It’s seriously thorough: Not only does it view both the north and south sides of Denali, but it also circles the mountain entirely.
 After covering the Denali Flyer route, your pilot will head to Wickersham Wall, a 14,000-foot continuous rise of rock and ice, and make a complete circle around the mountain itself.

 Bird’s-Eye View of Climbers

-For a unique view of the Alaska Range, take the McKinley Climber/Summit Tour.
+For a unique view of the Alaska Range, take the Denali Climber/Summit Tour.
 Your oxygen-equipped aircraft will climb to 20,000 feet for a breathtaking, bird's-eye view of both the north and south sides of the mountain.
 On a clear day, you'll see all of the highlights included on the other three tours—but from above the peaks instead of among them.
-Only the mountaineers who've summited Mt.
-McKinley have ever experienced a view like this.
+Only the mountaineers who've summited Denali have ever experienced a view like this.
 In fact, you can often actually see some of those intrepid mountaineers, too.

 Weather plays a big role on a daily basis—sometimes, clouds obscure the mountains views.
 That's why K2 monitors the weather constantly to make sure conditions are appropriate for flying.
 They always offer a pre-flight weather briefing—and will work with guests to reschedule or provide alternate routes if conditions dictate it.